January 1983, the NBL - USA issued their new rulebook.

 January 26 - February 5th.
 During this visit to the USA, I went to two "War of the Stars" event,

-The cruiserclass is introduced in Holland, which gives a new impulse to riders older than 18 years.
+Dutch developments: The cruiser class 24 inch is introduced in Holland, which gives a new impulse to riders older than 18 years.

 Early this year an Italian BMX organization was formed called: Associazione Italiana BMX and they applied for an I.BMX.F. affiliation.